kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 That are used for various discussion topics, requesting reviews and Q&As, and using them is highly recommended.

 > ..
-But what if I am too loud, what it I annoy someone, or ask a [[Posts/Runtime Function Onboarding 2024#🤪 Dumb Questions\| dumb question]]?
+But what if I am too loud, what if I annoy someone, or ask a [[Posts/Runtime Function Onboarding 2024#🤪 Dumb Questions\| dumb question]]?

 Short answer: **It is not your problem**.

-In an async environment, it is much easier to be under-heard and under-share, then the opposite.
+In an async environment, it is much easier to be under-heard and under-share, than the opposite.
 Therefore, it is safer to optimize for over-sharing, and only adjust if necessary.

-If your over-sharing and are actively annoying anyone, it is _their_ responsibly to give you that feedback, and you should adapt if the feedback is reasonable.
+If you're over-sharing and are actively annoying anyone, it is _their_ responsibly to give you that feedback, and you should adapt if the feedback is reasonable.
 But if you are *silently* under-sharing, it is much harder to identify it as an issue and recover from it.
 I suggest always preferring to share something where the _**most broad audience can see it**_, unless you conclude otherwise for some specific reason.

 > [!example] Async Communication 101
 > * Adjust your workflow (as much as possible) such that you are ***NOT*** blocked by other's not replying to you immediately.
 Explore a reasonable degree of multi-tasking.